Defending False Domestic Violence Claims and Accusations in NC

 If you find yourself in a situation where you are falsely accused of committing an act of domestic violence, you need a solid defense.
-Your accuser may make allegations that seem inaccurate, but you cannot control what the court believes.
+Proving innocence in domestic violence cases can be challenging, as your accuser may make allegations that seem inaccurate, but you cannot control what the court believes.

 According to North Carolina General Statutes Chapter 50B-1, domestic violence is any act that: